arc-bphc/arc-iot/arc-iot.md

 ### Competition

+* Before the start of a round, one participant from each team should be selected for controlling the robot.
+Only one person is allowed to control the robot until the round is completed.
 * Participants will not be permitted to enter the Arena or touch any of the bombs inside or outside the Arena, during a match.
 * A robot can only move one bomb at a time.
 * The robots can come in contact with the walls but should not damage it.